 Welcome to the Monroe County School District, where our commitment to education is backed by a range of unique benefits for our dedicated staff:

-We sat down with Dexter Butler, a Key West native and current teacher at Horace O’Bryant Middle School, to ask him about why he has chosen to live and teach in the Keys.
+We sat down with the late Dexter Butler, a Key West native and former teacher at Horace O’Bryant Middle School, to ask him about why he has chosen to live and teach in the Keys.

 What do you enjoy about working in MCSD?